alcesleo/printy/README.md

 **If you want to print a bunch of code out on paper - this is the tool for you!**

+I recommend using [Marked](http://markedapp.com/) to view/print the result.

 ## Installation

 Requires **python3** and **docopt** to be installed,